 - Acute Cough: If the cough lasts only for a few hours and subsides, then it’s an acute cough

-Your Vet may suggest a routine blood checkups to rule out or rule in Infections.
-A complete blood count test (CBC) gives a clear picture regarding the blood cells and whether there’s an Infection going on in the body
+Your Vet may suggest a routine blood checkup to rule out or rule in Infections.
+A complete blood count test (CBC) gives a clear picture regarding the blood cells and whether there’s an infection going on in the body.

 Based on the history of signs and symptoms that your pet may be exhibiting, a good diagnosis can be made.
 Diagnosis is based partly on history as well!
 Hence it’s essential that you give a proper and complete history of the signs that your pet exhibits.